pmazumda/pmazumda.github.io/aboutme.md

 ## <i class="mdi mdi-school"> Education  </i>

 I graduated from Garden City College of Science and Management Studies with a Bachelor's in Computer Science.
-Then I pursued M.Tech in Software Systems from Birla Institute of Technology and Science (BITS).

 Over the years I have  worked on multiple  projects accross different domains( BFS,Insurance,Media and Telecom ) in different roles starting from middleware administration to automation.
 I enjoy writing reusable software tools and code for middleware infrastructure automation, devops tools etc. Below is a brief timeline of my career so far and some pieces of work and associated technologies I have worked with.